lanl/benchmarks/doc/sphinx/00_intro/introduction.rst

 SSNI Baseline
 ===================================

-The SSNI Baseline spreadsheet linked below provides draft FOMs and example calculations of FOMs for two hypothetical systems with different primary node types and a third hypothetical system with a secondary node type using a subset of the SSNI benchmarks.
+The SSNI Baseline spreadsheet linked below provides FOMs and example calculations of FOMs for two hypothetical systems with different primary node types and a third hypothetical system with a secondary node type using a subset of the SSNI benchmarks.

-:download:`SSNI-baseline-draft-v2.xlsx <SSNI-baseline-draft-v2.xlsx>`
+:download:`SSNI-baseline.xlsx <SSNI-baseline.xlsx>`

 System Information